Span Pointer Networks for Non-Autoregressive Task-Oriented Semantic Parsing: Results and Discussion

 We investigate our parser's generalizability: how does it perform when the data distribution suddenly changes?
 We experiment with two types of distribution shifts, setting up cross-domain and cross-lingual experiments.

 For cross-domain experiments, we conduct high-resource fine-tuning on multiple source domains, then low-resource fine-tuning on two target domains: weather and reminder.
 Table \ref{tab:sample-efficiency} lists individual EM scores at 10, 25, 50, 100, and 1000 SPIS as well as an average EM score across all SPIS values.
-Although there is a large EM gap between RoBERTa AR and RoBERTa NAR, our span-based, non-autoregressive parser closes this gap, matching or exceeding the EM of the autoregressive parser in most cases.
-Our parser notably outperforms on reminder, which is a more challenging domain given its large ontology and high compositionality \cite{chen-2020-topv2}.
+Although there is a large EM gap between RoBERTa AR and RoBERTa NAR, our span-based, non-autoregressive parser closes this gap, matching or exceeding the EM both the RoBERTa and BART autoregressive parsers in most cases.
+Our parser notably does well on reminder, which is a more challenging domain given its large ontology and high compositionality \cite{chen-2020-topv2}.

 For cross-lingual experiments, we perform zero-shot evaluations where a multilingual version of our parser (using XLM-R as the pre-trained encoder) is trained on English samples and tested on non-English samples.
 Table \ref{tab:xl} shows EM scores for five such zero-shot settings: English $\rightarrow$ Spanish, French, German, Hindi, and Thai.
 Our span-based, non-autoregressive parser consistently outperforms both non-autoregressive and autoregressive baselines, achieving +14-15 average EM.
-We attribute the improvement in our model to be due to the length predictor indirectly predicting frame syntax which is language-agnostic allowing for more general language transfer.
+We attribute the improvement in our model to be due to the length predictor indirectly predicting frame syntax which is language-agnostic.
+For example, \texttt{[IN:GET\_WEATHER [SL:LOCATION \textrm{entertainment center} ] ]} and \texttt{[IN:GET\_WEATHER [SL:LOCATION \textrm{centro de entretenimiento} ] ]} are English-Spanish parallel samples; using the canonical form, the length discrepancy makes it challenging for mask-predict models to learn the association, but by using the span form, our model is able to seamlessly bridge this gap.
 Our findings are consistent with prior work showing that non-autoregressive modeling can be beneficial in zero-shot multilingual settings \cite{Zhu2020DontPI}.